- Setting up Respondus Monitor

 You can still preview your quiz as an instructor by either using the Preview or “View as Student” function in eLC.
 However, this will not allow you to test the Respondus LockDown Browser and Respondus Monitor experience.
 In order to see how Respondus Monitor would work from the student perspective, consider enrolling a colleague in your course as a student or enroll your demo student account to take the exam, generate a Monitor report, and try out other functionality.
 Find resources here for Adding Users to My Class and Request a Demo Student Account

 Quiz Question Types:

 Remember that Respondus LockDown Browser and Respondus Monitor remove access to all other programs and tools while the student is taking a quiz.
 Respondus Monitor removes some access to the built in equation editor in eLC.
 For questions with the HTML editor enabled, access is still provided but students cannot use the “Equation Editor” or “Insert Stuff” option.
 This means that Respondus Monitor cannot be used for assessments that would require this type of question format (video/image insertion or math that cannot be demonstrated in standard numerical text).
 Students would also be prevented from uploading files or images into a quiz or using another program as they engage in the quiz.
 Quiz questions in multiple choice, true/false, short answer, and written response are un-impacted.

 Is This the Right Tool for Assessing Your Students?

 Quizzes are just one of the many assessment tools available to you.
 Think about what type of knowledge you are trying to measure, and whether a test is your best way to do that.
-For alternative assessment ideas, see the OVPI Teaching and Learning Continuity page and this short list of alternative assessments.

 Use of Respondus Monitor requires that students have a working webcam, microphone, and broadband internet.
 Setting up a non-graded practice exam is the best way to determine whether a student’s device will work with Respondus Monitor.